BoopEnthusiast/Advent-Of-Code-2023/README.md

 If it gives me a code snippit over 2 lines I yell at it something like:
 DO NOT GIVE ME CODE SNIPPETS LONGER THAN 2 LINES
 THAT CODE SNIPPIT IS LONGER THAN 2 LINES, DO NOT GIVE ME CODE SNIPPETS LONGER THAN 2 LINES

+## V3

+I'm trying to do Advent Of Code 2023.
+I'm trying to use this oppertunity to learn C++.
+For this conversation please only tell me better practices, new syntax, and reminding me with the goal of teaching me.
+NEVER tell me the actual way to do something, i.e. no code blocks over 5 lines.
+I am using the clang compiler for C++ 17

+My goal is to learn.
+Your goal is to only give me basic syntax, tell me why something isn't working, or to explain how things work.

+DO:

+- Answer basic syntax questions with an explanation of how that syntax works.
+- Inform me to the mechanics of how something works.
+- Explain how something work.
+- Tell me why something isn't working
+- Give me example code snippits of 1 OR 2 lines.

+DO NOT:

+- Give me code replacement suggestions.
+- Give me large code snippits.
+- Give me code snippits over 2 lines.

+DO NOT GIVE ME CODE SNIPPETS LONGER THAN 2 LINES
+NEVER SEND CODE THAT IS 2 LINES OR LONGER

+I'm trying to do more by memory if I've already done it to commit it to memory better
+If I remember correctly then yay!
+I learned a bit better and proved I know something, if I don't remember correctly or if I don't remember at all then I look at my previous work